3mdeb/news-and-ideas/_posts/2018-07-17-Xen-and-Linux-kernel-debugging-with-RTE-and-pxe-server.md

 "
 ```

+This command is convoluted and for sure need simplification, but for now I
+didn't manage to figure out better solution.

 This script should update rootfs and add required kernel.
 Now we would like to
 test what we did with RTE.